Keon Johnson (basketball, born 2002)

-Christopher Keon Johnson (born March 10, 2002) is an American professional basketball player who last played for the Brooklyn Nets of the National Basketball Association (NBA).
+Christopher Keon Johnson (born March 10, 2002) is an American professional basketball player who last played for the Maine Celtics of the NBA G League.
 He played college basketball for the Tennessee Volunteers.
+Johnson was selected in the 2021 NBA draft with the 21st overall pick by the New York Knicks, but was traded to the Los Angeles Clippers on draft night.
+During his rookie season, the Clippers traded him to the Portland Trail Blazers with whom he played for until the end of the 2022-23 season.
+After getting traded to and waived by the Phoenix Suns during the 2023 offseason, Johnson signed with the Brooklyn Nets with whom he had a breakout year during the 2024-25 season.

 Early life

 Two months before beginning high school, Johnson suffered open fractures in four of his fingers, was thrown about 10 feet and lost consciousness in a fireworks accident.
 He underwent surgery to repair blood vessels in his hand and avoid amputation, and he underwent eight weeks of intensive physical therapy.

 Johnson played high school basketball for The Webb School in Bell Buckle, Tennessee.
 In his sophomore season, he averaged 25.6 points, 10.2 rebounds, and 4.1 assists per game, earning Division II-A Tennessee Mr. Basketball honors.
 As a junior, Johnson averaged 25.3 points, 9.4 rebounds and 3.7 assists per game, leading his team to the Division II-A state semifinals.
 He repeated as Division II-A Tennessee Mr. Basketball.
 Early in his senior season, Johnson suffered a season-ending meniscus injury.
 In four games, he averaged 30.5 points with 10.5 rebounds and 5.8 assists per game.

 On August 6, 2019, Johnson committed to play college basketball for Tennessee over offers from Ohio State and Virginia, among others.
 By the end of his high school career, Johnson was rated by major recruiting services as a consensus five-star recruit and the highest ranked player in Tennessee in the 2020 class.
 He became the first top-ranked in-state prospect to commit to Tennessee since Robert Hubbs III in 2013.